-Figure 2A shows the change in the number of articles published by DEAL researchers between 2012 and 2020 (limited to articles with DEAL first and last authors, and with >1 reference).
-The total number of articles published per year increased during this period, from 38,849 articles in 2012 to 51,510 articles in 2020.
+Figure 2A shows the change in the number of articles published by DEAL researchers between 2012 and 2020 (limited to articles with DEAL first and last authors, with >1 reference, and publishers other than the ACS).
+The total number of articles published per year increased during this period, from 37,156 articles in 2012 to 51,144 articles in 2020.
 In comparison, the number of articles published in Elsevier journals increased from 9,401 articles in 2012 to 11,651 articles in 2016, and subsequently decreased to 10,623 articles in 2020.
-In terms of Elsevier's market share of DEAL articles (Figure 2B), the years 2013-2015 show a trend of relatively small YOY market share gains (<0.5% per year), with Elsevier's market share reaching a peak of 25.3% in 2015.
-Subsequent years were characterised by a trend of larger market share losses, resulting in a final market share of 20.6% in 2020.
-Whilst the general trend appears to occur independently of the timing of Elsevier access restrictions in mid-2018, the largest YOY losses occurred in 2019 (-1.1%) and 2020 (-1.6%), in the two years following the implementation of access restrictions.
-It is important to note that these results reflect the numbers and proportions of articles published in journals, but do not necessarily reflect article submission dynamics: articles take many months to proceed through peer-review and publication processes (and these processes are generally faster in STM fields versus social sciences/arts/humanities/economics fields; Björk and Solomon, 2013), and acceptance/rejection rates may not have remained static or proportional over time.
+In terms of Elsevier's market share of DEAL articles (Figure 2B), the years 2013-2015 show a trend of relatively small YOY market share gains (<0.6% per year), with Elsevier's market share reaching a peak of 26.3% in 2015.
+Subsequent years were characterized by a trend of larger market share losses, resulting in a final market share of 20.8% in 2020.
+These trends support the hypothesis that the desire of researchers at DEAL institutions to publish in Elsevier journals has been diminished following the start of negotiations in 2016.
+The large drop in the number of articles published with Elsevier in 2018 (10,962 compared to 11,457 in 2017) and the corresponding YOY market share loss of -1.2% indicate that access restrictions in mid-2018 might have been a catalyst for this development.
+The biggest YOY market change appears in 2020 (-1.6%); however, this is mainly the result of a large increase in the total number of publications, which was not matched by publications in Elsevier journals.
+It is important to note that these results reflect the numbers and proportions of articles published in journals, but do not necessarily reflect article submission dynamics: Articles take many months to proceed through peer-review and publication processes (and these processes are generally faster in STM fields versus social sciences/arts/humanities/economics fields; Björk & Solomon, 2013), and acceptance/rejection rates may not have remained static or proportional over time.